Call for late breaker abstracts

 Late breaker abstracts

-The call for late breaker abstracts will be open from 2 to 18 September 2019.
-Decisions will be sent out to authors in the week beginning 30 September.
+The call for late breaker abstracts closed on 18 September 2019 .
+Decisions will be sent out to authors in early October.

 On the late breaker submission process: